mishael-o/Dapper.SimpleSqlBuilder/src/Benchmark/SimpleSqlBuilder.BenchMark/README.md

 The benchmark project is mainly to help with development and code optimisations.

 The benchmark below shows the performance of the `Builder` and `Fluent Builder` compared to Dapper's [SqlBuilder](https://github.com/DapperLib/Dapper/tree/main/Dapper.SqlBuilder) for building queries only (**this does not benchmark SQL execution**).
-The benchmark was done with the [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet).
+The benchmark was done with the [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) library.
 The benchmark results may vary depending on the system configuration, OS, and other factors but the result below gives a general indication of performance.

 To run the benchmark you will need to ensure you have the **corresponding SDKs for the frameworks** installed, then you can execute the command below in the benchmark project directory.